NWU-NISL-Fuzzing/COMFUZZ/README.md

 python step2_init.py
 ```

 #### Step3.
-Differential testing
+Differential Testing

-This step will apply the differential testing on the selected testcases, (1)origin testcases generated by the trained model, (2)mutated testcases marked as interesting, or (3)mutated testcases marked as not interesting.
+This step will apply the differential testing on the selected testcases, (1)origin testcases generated by the trained model, (2)mutated testcases marked as interesting, or (3)mutated testcases marked as non-interesting.

 ```
 python step3_harness.py